Skip to main content

 All first-year students are required to complete OEB399.

-For some students, specific courses may be prescribed by the OEB Graduate Committee.
-No student can be expected to have deep knowledge of all areas of modern biology, but all OEB graduate students are expected to have some familiarity with biological processes in (i) suborganismic (molecular and cellular biology), (ii) organismic (structure and function) and (iii) supraorganismic levels (evolution and ecology).
-Students are also expected to have competence in (iv) basic mathematics and statistics.
-Soon after their arrival at Harvard University, incoming students will meet with their advisor and members of the OEB Graduate Committee to review the student’s previous coursework, identify any gaps in basic knowledge, and develop a plan of study.
-If gaps are identified in any of the basic areas (i)–(iv), this plan of study will include prescribed courses to be completed by the end of the student’s second year with a grade of B- or better.
-All prescribed courses count toward the requirement for six graded four-credit courses.
+Soon after their arrival at Harvard University, incoming students will meet with their advisor and members of the OEB graduate committee to review the student’s previous coursework, identify any gaps in foundational knowledge, and develop a plan of study.
+If gaps are identified in any of the areas (1)–(4), this plan of study will include prescribed courses to be completed by the end of the student’s second year with a grade of B- or better.
+All prescribed courses count toward the requirement of six graded, four-credit courses.

 Pedagogical Requirements